GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 Expressions are available to let you know access information about the lobby:

 - Expression **Number of players in the lobby**: use this expression to know how many players are in the lobby.
-This can be useful to know how many players are in the game, and adapt your game to the number of players.
-(For instance, deleting scores, enemies, players...)
+This can be useful to know how many players are in the game, and adapt your game to the number of players (for instance, deleting scores, enemies, players...)

 - Condition and expression **Player number**.
 Use this expression or condition to retrieve and compare the player number of a player in the lobby.
 Numbers are 1, 2, 3, etc.
   This will be particularly useful during the game so you can assign who has permissions to do what, and who is in charge of what, depending on the player number.